GREAT BLACK AUTHORS OF SCIENCE FICTION & FANTASY: Past & Present

-A diverse writer and wearer of many hats, Balogun is the author of several short stories in the genres of Horror, Fantasy and Science Fiction and of three novels – the Steamfunk bestseller, MOSES: The Chronicles of Harriet Tubman (Books 1 & 2); the science fiction gangster saga, Redeemer; and the Sword & Soul epic, Once Upon A Time In Afrika.
-He is also co-creator – with author, Milton Davis – of the soon-to-be-released role-playing game, Ki-Khanga™: The Sword & Soul RPG.
+A diverse writer and wearer of many hats, Balogun is the author of dozens of short stories in the genres of Horror, Fantasy and Science Fiction and of ten novels – the Steamfunk bestsellers, MOSES: The Chronicles of Harriet Tubman (Books 1 & 2) and The Chronicles of Harriet Tubman: Freedonia; the science fiction gangster saga, Redeemer; the Sword & Soul epic, Once Upon A Time In Afrika; the Dieselfunk / Pulp novel, The Scythe; the martial arts epic, Fist of Africa, the “Choose-Your-Own Adventure”-type book, The Keys and the Urban Superhero series A Single Link and Wrath of the Siafu: A Single Link 2.
+He is also Co-Editor of two bestselling anthologies – Steamfunk and Ki Khanga: The Sword and Soul Anthology; editor of the Rococoa anthology and co-creator – with author, Milton Davis – of the award winning martial arts / science fiction screenplay, Ngolo.

-A long-time admirer of Harriet Tubman, in Moses: The Chronicles of Harriet Tubman, Balogun elevates this already heroic icon to super-heroic status when he pits her against the advanced technologies and enhanced abilities of the servants of a government that has turned its back on her and seeks to see her dead.
+A long-time admirer of Harriet Tubman, in Moses: The Chronicles of Harriet Tubman and The Chronicles of Harriet Tubman: Freedonia, Balogun elevates this already heroic icon to super-heroic status when he pits her against the advanced technologies and enhanced abilities of the servants of a government that has turned its back on her and seeks to see her dead.
 Harriet, possessing extraordinary abilities of her own, enlists the aid of other heroes of history to make a stand against the powerful forces of evil.

-Balogun is one of the leading authorities on Steamfunk – a philosophy or style of writing that combines the African and / or African American culture and approach to life with that of the steampunk philosophy and / or steampunk fiction – and writes about it, the craft of writing, Sword & Soul and Steampunk in general, at http://chroniclesofharriet.com/.
-His books are available on Amazon and at http://www.mvmediaatl.com/.
+Balogun is one of the leading authorities on Steamfunk – a philosophy or style of writing that combines the African and / or African American culture and approach to life with that of the steampunk philosophy and / or steampunk fiction – and writes about it, the craft of writing, Sword & Soul and Steampunk in general, at https://chroniclesofharriet.com/.
+His books are available on Amazon.